Consular Report of Birth Abroad (CRBA)

-What documents are needed to establish my child’s U.S. citizenship (and apply for a Report of Birth, U.S. passport and SSN)?
+What documents are needed to establish my child’s U.S. citizenship (and apply for a Report of Birth and a U.S. passport)?

 The following documents are required:

-- Evidence of parents’ marriage, if they are married
+- Evidence of parents’ marriage, if they are married, with translation into English.

-- Evidence of legal termination of previous marriages, if applicable
+- Evidence of legal termination of previous marriages, if applicable, with translation into English.

-- Fees: $235.00 ( you can pay in cash in U.S. dollars or equivalent tugrugs.
-Please check the requirements on U.S. banknotes (PDF 34 KB) or with a U.S. bank issued credit card).
-Please pay when you come to submit applications.
+- Fee for a U.S. Passport: $135, you can only pay in cash U.S. dollars or equivalent tugriks when you come to submit applications.
+Please note that payment can’t be mixed.
+Please check the requirements on U.S. banknotes (PDF 34 KB).
+Please pay when you come to submit pplications.

-- Evidence of the transmitting parent’s physical presence in the U.S. for five years if only one parent is a U.S. citizen.
+- Evidence of the American parent’s physical presence in the U.S. for five years.

 - Confirmation of paternity if the father is the only U.S. citizen and the parents are not married.